richmahn/en_tn/mrk/14/intro.md

 #### Other possible translation difficulties in this chapter ####

-##### Past Events #####

-Parts of this chapter are a sequence of events that have already happened.
-In a given passage, Mark sometimes writes as if the events have already occurred while other events are still in progress (even though they are complete at the time that he writes).
-This can cause difficulty in translation by creating an illogical order of events.
-It may be necessary to make these consistent by writing as if all the events have already happened.

 ##### "Son of Man" #####

 Jesus refers to himself as the "Son of Man" in this passage.